The Church Calendar: A year with Christ

 Living the Liturgical Year: Practical Sanctification

-🛡️ Domestic Church
+🛡️ The Domestic Church

 🔍 Counter-Cultural Witness